• Skip to primary navigation

 Pan-Fried Falafel Recipe

-Evolution of healthy pan-fried falafels in my kitchen is a story in itself.
-When I visited Amsterdam for the first time back in 2008, my brother-in-law introduced me to this popular street food there.
-I had never heard about the falafel pita sandwich before and in those cold January winter evenings those warm falafels just tasted divine.
-For rest of that trip and many other trips, Falafel continued to be our family’s dinner choice.
+The evolution of my falafel recipe is a story in itself.
+When I visited Amsterdam in 2008, my brother-in-law introduced me to this popular street food.
+I had never heard about falafel pita sandwiches before, and on those cold January winter evenings, the warm falafels tasted divine.
+For the rest of our trip, falafel sandwiches continued to be our dinner choice.

 From My Pantry